Nate-Kruck/wedding-site/README.md

 ## Mobile Friendly?

 Yes!
-I taught myself mobile friendly prinicples in order to create a comfortable user experience on smaller screens.
+I taught myself mobile friendly principles in order to create a comfortable user experience on smaller screens.